alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 Outtakes and Final Thoughts
 ----------------------------------------------------------------------------------------

-You may have noticed most of my time was spent on transcribing the board state.
-My original plan was to use computer vision to auto-translate a screenshot of the webpage into the game state.
-I know this is possible, but unfortunately I messed something up in my logic and haven't been able to debug it.
-I eventually decided that fixing it would take more time than entering boards by hand.
+You may have noticed I spent almost all my time transcribing the board.
+My original plan was to use computer vision to auto-convert a screenshot of the webpage into the game state.
+I know this is possible, but unfortunately I messed something up in my pattern-matching logic and failed to debug it.
+I eventually decided that fixing it would take more time than entering boards by hand, given that I was only planning the play the game 1-2 more times.

-After I got the avatar, I ran a full evaluation of the $$depth = 3, k = 6$$ configuration overnight.
+After I got the avatar, I ran a full evaluation of the `Depth 3, Expand 6` configuration overnight.
-It averages 2426.84 points, another 53 points over the $$depth = 3, k = 3$$ setup I evaluated earlier.
+It averages 2426.84 points, another 53 points over the `Depth 3, Expand 3` setting evaluated earlier.
-Based on this, you could definitely squeeze more juice out of more search compute, but I have no interest in doing so.
+Based on this, you could definitely squeeze more juice out of search compute, but I have no interest in doing so.
 I'm just here for the avatar.

 Some final commentary, based on studying games played by the AI:

-* **Most points are earned by getting near-perfect clears on early levels.** The AI frequently clears the first few levels with 0-3 blocks left, earning a ton of points.
-The AI fails to get any clear bonus by around level 5.
-Based on this, I suspect **early Fill powerups are bad**, because although you could get more points due to having more boulders, it doesn't make up for losing 10 points per uncleared block.
+* **Search gains many points via near-perfect clears on early levels.** The AI frequently clears the first few levels with 0-3 blocks left, which adds up to a 200-300 point bonus relative to baselines that fail to perfect clear.
+However, it starts failing to get clear bonuses by around level 6.
+Based on this, I suspect **Fill powerups are mostly bad until late game**.
+Although Fills give you more material to score points with, it's not worth it if you end with even a single extra leftover boulder that costs you 10 points later.
+It is only worth it once expect to end levels with > 10 blocks left.
-* The AI jumps all over the board, constantly switching between colors, clearing groups near the top, and clearing groups near the bottom.
-Imitating it with human play would require doing continual group size calculations, which is definitely possible but seems very annoying.
+* The AI jumps all over the board, constantly switching between colors and groups near the top or bottom.
+Due to how the value function works, the AI is continually comparing the size of groups formed by different actions, and doing similar math as a human is likely the best strategy (although this is probably quite tedious and annoying to do for real).
-* The AI consistenly assembles groups of 16+ boulders in the early levels. **This makes early undos very strong**, since they are easily worth 32-40 points.
+* The AI consistenly assembles groups of 16+ boulders in the early levels. **This makes early undos very strong**, since they are easily worth 32-40 points each.
 My winning run was partly from a Multiplier in level 1, but was really carried by getting 2 Undos in level 2.
 * **Whoever designed the Flash game was a monster.** In the original Flash game, you only get to proceeed to the next level if you earn enough points, with the point thresholds increasing each level.
-But it actually gets *harder* to earn points as you go through the levels.
+But the AI actually earns *fewer* points per level as the game progress, despite the larger grid sizes.
 My AI averages 203 points in level 7 and 185 points in level 9.
-If the point thresholds were enforced in the HTML5 version, the AI would regularly fail at level 7 or 8.
+If the point thresholds were enforced in the HTML5 version, the AI would regularly fail by level 7 or 8.

+I do wonder if I could have gotten the avatar faster by practicing Destruct-o-Match myself, instead of doing all this coding and analysis.
+The answer is probably "yes", but getting the avatar this way was definitely more fun.